PennLINC/luo_wm_dev/index.md

 **Abstract**

-Despite decades of neuroimaging research, it remains unknown how white matter develops along the length of major tracts in the human brain.
-Here, we identify fundamental patterns of white matter maturation by examining developmental variation along cortico-cortical tracts in youth ages 5-23 using diffusion MRI from three large-scale, cross-sectional datasets (total N = 2,710).
-Across all three datasets, we delineate two replicable axes of white matter development.
-First, we delineate a deep-to-superficial axis of maturation along tracts.
-Second, we demonstrate that development of superficial tract regions near a tract’s cortical endpoints aligns with the cortical hierarchy defined by the sensorimotor-association axis.
-These results challenge the longstanding assumption of synchronous maturation along white matter tracts.
-Rather than being uniform conduits between cortical regions, white matter tracts exhibit developmental variability along their length that may be adaptive for refining neural transmission in youth.
+Despite decades of neuroimaging research, how white matter develops along the length of major tracts in humans remains unknown.
+Here, we identify fundamental patterns of white matter maturation by examining developmental variation along major, long-range cortico-cortical tracts in youth ages 5-23 years using diffusion MRI from three large-scale, cross-sectional datasets (total N = 2,716).
+Across datasets, we delineate two replicable axes of human white matter development.
+First, we find a deep-to-superficial axis, in which superficial tract regions near the cortical surface exhibit greater age-related change than deep tract regions.
+Second, we demonstrate that the development of superficial tract regions aligns with the cortical hierarchy defined by the sensorimotor-association axis, with tract ends adjacent to sensorimotor cortices maturing earlier than those adjacent to association cortices.
+These results reveal developmental variation along tracts that conventional tract-average analyses have previously obscured, challenging the implicit assumption that white matter tracts mature uniformly along their length.
+Such developmental variation along tracts may have functional implications, including mitigating ephaptic coupling in densely packed deep tract regions and tuning neural synchrony through hierarchical development in superficial tract regions – ultimately refining neural transmission in youth.

 **Team**